docker/docs/docker-hub/orgs.md

 - /docker-cloud/orgs/
 ---

-Docker Hub Organizations let you create teams so you can give your team access to shared image repositories.
+Docker Hub organizations let you create teams so you can give your team access to shared image repositories.

 - **Organizations** are collections of teams and repositories that can be managed together.
 - **Teams** are groups of Docker Hub users that belong to an organization.

-> **Note**: in Docker Hub, users cannot belong directly to an organization.
+> **Note:** in Docker Hub, users cannot belong directly to an organization.
 They belong only to teams within an organization.

 ## Working with organizations